 \n*All travellers: In general, Foreign citizens do not need a visa to transit or enter Singapore.
 It\u2019s up to Immigration and Checkpoints Authority to decide who can enter Singapore.

-\nAll arrivals in Singapore must complete an electronic SG Arrival Card up to three days before entry into Singapore.
-This online form requires travel details and a health declaration.
-It is illegal to submit a false declaration. you may need to show a yellow fever certificate to enter Singapore.\nThere are other measures in place for foreign crew working on ships, small vessels, or pleasure crafts at one of Singapore\u2019s marinas.
+you may need to show a yellow fever certificate to enter Singapore.\nThere are other measures in place for foreign crew working on ships, small vessels, or pleasure crafts at one of Singapore\u2019s marinas.
 See \nguidelines for air/sea crew and pleasure craft owners .
 Check with your employer or agent for any specific COVID-19 rules at the marina.

 \nSingapore has strict rules on: